Get

 Training

-Pomeranians are extremely intelligent and quick learners, but they will often show their stubborn, sassy side during training.
-Therefore, you should approach Pomeranian training through positive reinforcement, while still showing your dog that you’re the leader.
+Pomeranians are extremely intelligent and quick learners, but they can show their stubborn, sassy side during training.
+Therefore, you should approach Pomeranian training through positive reinforcement while showing your dog that you’re the leader.
 The main goal of training is to help your Pomeranian learn how to behave while being confident, which will lower the chance of aggression toward other people and unfamiliar animals.

-Pomeranians will typically need socialization, potty, obedience, and barking training from a young age to learn how to act during their adulthood.
+Pomeranians typically need socialization, potty training, obedience, and barking training from a young age to learn how to behave in adulthood.

 Boy Playing with Pomeranian